-There is a range of different dialects and Spanish accents, and so even if you have some Spanish under your belt, there’s a good chance that you may not understand what a Spanish speaker is saying.
+There is a range of different dialects and Spanish accents, so even if you have some Spanish under your belt, there’s a good chance that you may not understand what a Spanish speaker is saying.

 ¿Dónde está el baño? — Where is the bathroom?

-Dónde is Spanish for where, which is a very useful word when you’re travelling in a Spanish speaking country that you’ve never been to before.
-Add to it está el baño? and you’ll be good to go—to the bathroom that is.
+Dónde is Spanish for where, which is a very useful word when you’re traveling in a Spanish-speaking country.
+Add to it está el baño? and you’ll be good to go—to the bathroom, that is.

 ¿Qué significa su nombre? — What does your name mean?

 You’ve probably already got down ¿Como se llama?, which is one of the more simple Spanish travel phrases meaning, what is your name?, but ¿Qué significa su nombre? (what does your name mean?), is a great one to know as well.
-It’s an excellent way to follow-up when someone tells you their name, especially if it’s a unique one you’ve never heard before.
+It’s an excellent way to follow up when someone tells you their name, especially if it’s a unique one you’ve never heard before.

 ¿Cuánto cuesta? — How much does it cost

 Cuánto is Spanish for how much and cuesta is it costs.
-This is a must-have phrase to have in your arsenal, especially if you plan on doing some shopping.
+This is a must-know phrase to have in your arsenal, especially if you plan on doing some shopping.

 For example, ¿Cuánto cuesta el bolso? meaning How much is the purse?
 If you’re holding something up to the shopkeeper, then you can also ask, ¿Cuánto cuesta esto?, which means How much is this?

-Lo siento, no entiendo — I’m sorry, I don’t understand.
+Lo siento, no entiendo. — I’m sorry, I don’t understand.

-Don’t be afraid to tell them that you’re not comprehending so that they can phrase their words a different way or even switch to English.
-This is extremely useful as far as Spanish travel phrases go when talking to a police officer, waiter, or taxi driver.
+Don’t be afraid to say that you’re not comprehending so they can phrase things differently or even switch to English.
+This is extremely useful as far as Spanish phrases for travel go, especially when talking to a police officer, waiter, or taxi driver.

 ¿Dónde está el/la…? — Where is the…?